On $A_p$ weights and the Landau equation: Introduction

+{Let us illustrate the challenges in estimating solutions \eqref{eqn:Landau homogeneous} in the most physically important case, namely the Coulomb case $\gamma = -d$.
+The non-divergence expression for the equation is most helpful; for $\gamma=-d$ we have $h_{f,\gamma} = f$, and the equation becomes

+The term $f^2$ could very well drive the equation to finite time blow up, as with the semilinear heat equation \cite{GigaKohn85}.
+However, there are not known examples of solutions blowing up in finite time, leaving open the possibility that global $L^\infty$ estimates may hold.
+Any attempt to obtain $L^\infty$ estimates for the equation must take into account the competition between the term $f^2$ (and $h_{f,\gamma} f$ in general) and the diffusive term $\tr(A_{f,\gamma}D^2f)$.
+This is discussed further near the end of Section \ref{section: contributions}.
+The other challenge is the behavior of $A_{f,\gamma}$ for large $v$; such term degenerates as $|v|\to +\infty$ and this weight needs to be taken into account in the coercivity estimates.

-The current understanding of \eqref{eqn:Landau} is far less advanced than that of the equation \eqref{eqn:Landau homogeneous} (this is briefly discussed in the literature overview below).
+The current understanding of \eqref{eqn:Landau} is far less advanced than that of the equation \eqref{eqn:Landau homogeneous}, although a lot of recent activities on \eqref{eqn:Landau homogeneous} are changing this (this is briefly discussed in the literature overview below)}.
 As can be inferred, the analysis of \eqref{eqn:Landau homogeneous} can serve as a stepping stone towards understanding the full, spatially inhomogeneous system \eqref{eqn:Landau}.
-The question of regularity versus breakdown for \eqref{eqn:Landau homogeneous} remains unresolved for very soft potentials, that is when $\gamma \in [-d,-2)$.
-At the far end of this range, $\gamma=-d$, one obtains the equation corresponding to particles interacting via a Coulomb force.
-Even more, some authors have propose that $\gamma$ below $-d$ be considered --observe that from this point on the operator $h_{f,\gamma}$ becomes a pseudo-differential operator as opposed to a convolution operator.
+The question of regularity versus breakdown for \eqref{eqn:Landau homogeneous} (that is, the validity of $L^\infty$bounds discussed above) remains unresolved not only for the Coulomb case, but also for all very soft potentials $\gamma \in [-d,-2)$.
+Even more, some authors have proposed to consider $\gamma$ below $-d$.
+Observe that from this point on the operator $h_{f,\gamma}$ becomes a pseudo-differential operator as opposed to a convolution operator.